-Serves: 4 to 6 as an entrée; more as an appetizer.
+Serves: 3 to 4 as an entrée; more as an appetizer.

 - 2 to 3 cloves garlic, minced

-- Two 15- to 16-ounce cans black beans, drained and rinsed
+- 15- to 16-ounce cans black beans, drained and rinsed

-- 1 roasted red bell pepper (from a jar), drained and cut into strips
+- 1 roasted red bell pepper (from a jar), drained and cut into short strips

-- 1 to 2 teaspoon ground cumin, to taste
+- 1 teaspoon ground cumin, or to taste

 - 5 to 6 ounces fresh baby spinach

 - Salt and freshly ground pepper to taste